zhangyue-fdu/Resistive-memory-based-constraint-optimization-solver/README.md

 NOTE: If you encounter the warning `We did not find Isaac Sim under ~/.local/share/ov/pkg.` when running `./scripts/setup.sh` for OmniGibson, first ensure that you have installed Isaac Sim.
 Assuming Isaac Sim is installed in the default directory, then provide the following path `/home/[USERNAME]/.local/share/ov/pkg/isaac-sim-2023.1.1` (replace `[USERNAME]` with your username).

-- Install ReKep in the same conda environment:
+- Install project in the same conda environment:
 ```Shell
 conda activate omnigibson
 cd ..